fmichonneau/2016-06-15-UFII-fellowship/application.md

 Because the COI gene encodes for a protein, the translation of its DNA sequence

-Current software for analyzing results from DNA sequences collected in the environment have focused on estimating the number of species, and trying to match these sequences to sequences deposited in public databases.

-Paragraph on utility and accuracy of barcoding for animals.
-When dataset is looked under increased scrutinity, usually very low percentage of missassignment.
-Here givne the goal, it wouldn't be too big of a deal.
-Narrowing an unidentified sequence to a few species possibilities would be better than what is currently possible.

-Slow process because sequences have to be queried over all of GenBank which is huge and not necessarily relevant.
-Improve speed by providing a set of sequences from organisms most likely to occur in the sample, and for those that don't match, then do a BLAST search, possibly limiting to a phylum based on the sequence.

 Insist on important need for such tools in marine surveys.